-Ulf Engel is professor at the Institute of African Studies and the Global and European Studies Institute at the University of Leipzig, Germany.
+Ulf Engel is professor at the Institute of African Studies and the Global and European Studies Institute at Leipzig University, Germany.

-Prof. Dr. Heidrun Zinecker (Institute of Political Science & SFB 1199, U Leipzig, Germany)
+Prof. Dr. Heidrun Zinecker (Institute of Political Science & SFB 1199, Leipzig U, Germany)

-Heidrun Zinecker is professor for International Relations at the Institute of Political Sciences at the University of Leipzig, Germany.
+Heidrun Zinecker is professor for International Relations at the Institute of Political Sciences at Leipzig University, Germany.